dmuck/redding-stan/README.md

 6. To obtain the quantities of interest, initialize the model by loading in the data: `[redding]$ load bernoulli.data.R`.
 The program will return a message indicating success or failure.
 7. Once the model has been initialized, the user can obtain the log probability density and gradient at a given parameter value: `[redding]$ eval 0.2`.
 The output will print the (1) log probability, (2) the gradient, and (3) the execution time, respectively, line by line.
 8. To exit the program, simply enter quit: `[redding]$ quit`.

+# Contributing

+To suggest new features, report bugs, or add examples to the documentation, please open a [new issue](https://github.com/dmuck/redding-stan/issues).
+For those interested in contributing to ReddingStan, please refer to the process described in Stan's [contributing guide](https://github.com/stan-dev/stan/wiki) before submitting a pull request.
+We welcome contributions of any kind.